Battlefield 4: Ban in China

 In late December 2013, shortly after the release of the "China Rising" DLC pack, China banned the sale of Battlefield 4, requesting stores and online vendors to remove the game and encouraging those who have already purchased the game to remove it from their consoles and/or PCs.
 The game was viewed as a national security risk in the form of a cultural invasion as the DLC includes four maps on the Chinese mainland.

 An editorial from the China National Defense Newspaper (a subsidiary of the PLA Daily) published in December 2013 criticized the game for discrediting China's national sovereignty, and stated that while in the past the Soviet Union would often be used as an imaginary enemy in video games, the game has recently shifted to China.
+The editorial received significant negative reception amongst Chinese internet users who were generally supportive of how Battlefield 4 was developed.

 Sales

 During the first week of sales in the United Kingdom, Battlefield 4 became the second best-selling game on all available formats, only behind Assassin's Creed IV: Black Flag.
 The game's sales were down 69% compared to 2011's Battlefield 3.
 EA blamed the fall in demand on uncertainty caused by the upcoming transition to eighth generation consoles.

 The PlayStation 3 version of Battlefield 4 topped the Media Create sales charts in Japan during its first week of release, ahead of Pokémon X and Y which has topped the charts for the past four weeks, by selling 121,699 copies.
 The PlayStation 3 version of Battlefield 4 Sales in Japan however fell 84.148% to only 19,291 copies in its second week of release, and losing number one to God Eater 2.

 According to NPD Group figures, Battlefield 4 was the second best-selling game of November in the United States, only behind Call of Duty: Ghosts.
 In February 2014, EA announced that the Premium service for the game had sold more than 1.6 million copies.
 In May 2014, the game had sold more than 7 million copies.